csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 ----
 ## Highlights
-- decisions:
-   - Flow for uploading
-   - ORM vs direct to database?
-   - Deployment using Docker vs not?
-   -
-*

 1. We made key decisions regarding the user flow for processing & uploading blurred videos.
 We considered the following:
    - any uploaded video be automatically processed such that we created & saved 3 videos, one with faces blurred, one with backgrounds blurred, and one unblurred.
 This meant the least user involvement, and was made under the assumption that researchers would want all 3 videos all the time.